krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Talk preps & playing with Redux multiple reducers.

 **Thoughts:** Today I'm trying to wrap my head around problem of calculating one piece of information based on the other in Redux.

+## Day 26: January 27, 2018

+**Today's Progress:** Writing test for React & Redux components & containers.

+**Thoughts:** Today I learned that enzyme is not supporting all the new features from React 16 like `<Fragment>` maybe it is good idea to help them?